Ryze Build Guide by Polarshift

 Champion Build Guide

-Hello everyone, welcome to my in-depth guide!
+Hello everyone, welcome to my guide!

 My name is Polarshift.
 I'm a player that has always been interested in a bunch of roles and champions, allowing me to possess quite a lot of general game-knowledge.
 So why don't I use my knowledge to help other people out that are interested in the same champions that I enjoy to play?
 Before I make any of these guides, I like to do my own little research about the champion to correct any wrong views I might have, thus raising the quality of these guides.
 I hope that you enjoy reading my guide and that it'll answer any questions you had.